thingsdb/ThingsDocs/v0/content/data-types/type.md

 A mutation format is only required to understand if you manually want to parse events when *watching* for mutations on *things*.
-While most values have a pretty straightforward format when packed in a *mutation*, a type instance is a bit more complex to understand.
+While most values have a pretty straightforward format when packed in a *mutation*, a Type instance is a bit more complex to understand.

-An example of a type mutation:
+An example of a Type mutation:

 ```json
 {